 Held at the Academy’s campuses and locations around the work, the summer 3-Week Filmmaking Camp for teens is film school distilled to its essence.
-Students will experience each aspect of the filmmaking process from creating the story to screening their finished film for an audience.
+Students experience each aspect of the filmmaking process from creating the story to screening their finished film for an audience.

-Students’ days are spent either in class or on set learning how to apply what they’ve learned from their instructors in supervised workshops.
+Students’ days are spent either in class or on set learning how to apply what they’ve learned from their expert instructors in supervised workshops.
 Each student writes, directs, shoots and edits his or her own films using a professional HD digital video cameras and industry-standard digital editing software.
-Through a series of hands-on and intensive classes on production, editing, writing, cinematography, and directing, we provide students with an introduction to the various creative and technical demands of the moving image.
+Through a series of hands-on and intensive classes on production, editing, writing, cinematography, and directing, we provide students with an introduction to the various creative and technical demands of filmmaking.
 During the camp, students have each one of their films screened and critique in class with their faculty member.

 During the camp’s three weeks, students take a wide range of classes meant to expose them to the essential facets of filmmaking.
-Students can expect to attend the following classes.
+Students can expect to attend the following classes:

 Crews & Projects

 Students work in four-person crews to complete each film.
 Every student directs two films.
 When their colleagues direct, students rotate among the essential crew positions of gaffer, assistant camera, and director of photography.

 Every week is devoted to writing, producing, directing, and editing a different film project.
 Students work in four-person crews to complete each film.
 Every student directs two films.
 When their colleagues direct, students rotate among the essential crew positions, including gaffer, assistant camera, and director of photography.

 Students can expect to complete the following two film projects while enrolled in the 3-Week Filmmaking Camp: